The VMI Master's Program

 A Few Program Details

-For each of the three calendar years a teacher is enrolled, the VMI teacher will complete 12 graduate credits through a combination of 1, 2 or 3 credit courses held during a two-week summer session and throughout the academic year.
-Academic year courses are held on Friday/Saturday “weekends”: three during the fall semester and three during the spring semester.
-Classroom-based fieldwork, including work with a VMI mentor, runs concurrently with each course.
+For each of the three calendar years a teacher is enrolled, the VMI teacher will complete 12 graduate credits through a combination of 1-, 2-, or 3-credit courses held during two-week summer sessions and throughout the academic year.

 All classes are held in the Burlington area.
 To encourage participation from educators traveling from afar, the VMI offers double occupancy hotel accommodations at no cost to the participant (single occupancy rooms are available for a modest fee).

-The VMI provides lunch each day of class – summer, fall and spring semesters—at no cost to participants.
+The VMI provides lunch each day of class – summer, fall and spring semesters — at no cost to participants.

 VMI group photo